flexstack-apps/fiber-server/README.md

 curl https://mise.run | sh
 ```

-2. Add mise shims to your shell profile and source it.
-This will activate mise in your shell
+2. Add mise to your shell profile.
+This activates mise in your shell, ensuring the correct tool versions are used for your environment.
-   and add shims to your path so they can be used in non-interactive places like IDEs.

 ```sh
 # Zsh